Integration of differential graded manifolds: Functoriality and naturality

 of local Lie $\ell$-groupoids, defined as the composition

 Let us observe that

 in general, i.e.\ $K^s_\bullet$ is not a functor.
 It is, however, a ``functor up to homotopy'', i.e.\ a homotopy coherent diagram in the sense of Vogt \cite{Vogt}, or, using a more recent terminology, a quasi-functor.
-Let us describe this quasi-functor in pedestrian terms.
-An $n$-simplex $f$ in the nerve of the category of dg manifolds of the type $W|_U$ is a chain of composable morphisms
+Let us describe this quasi-functor explicitly.
+An $n$-simplex $f$ in the nerve of the category of NQ manifolds of the type $W|_U$ is a chain of composable morphisms

 Combining the maps $(\phi_{i*})_\bullet$, $i=0,\ldots, n-1$ with the local simplicial deformation retractions $R^s_\bullet$ we obtain simplicial maps

 defined (in the case of $n=3$, as an illustration) as the composition